 Preparing your home.
 Make some simple arrangements at home.
 These can prevent falls.
 They can also make daily tasks easier as you recover.
 This includes moving objects you’ll need within reach and asking in advance for help with certain chores.
 You should also remove objects on the floor that could cause a fall, such as loose rugs and cords.

 A physical therapist (PT).
 He or she will design an exercise program to build strength and aid recovery.

 An occupational therapist (OT).
 He or she will help you make daily activities safer and easier during recovery.

 An orthopaedic surgeon.
 He or she will perform the surgery and oversee your care.

 A nurse or case manager.
 He or she will coordinate your care.

 When it comes to preparing for recovery, much of the work is up to you.
 So make time each day for the exercises you’ve been given.
-Always follow the instructions that your physical therapist or surgeon gives you.
+Always follow the instructions that your healthcare team gives you.